adrian-javid/maze_engine/README.md

 #### SDL for 64-bit Windows

 Run the [`fetch_libraries.py`](./fetch_libraries.py) Python script from the root of the project to fetch the SDL2 library for Windows.
-This script fetches and unpacks [`SDL2-devel-2.28.5-VC.zip`](https://github.com/libsdl-org/SDL/releases/release-2.28.5/) from GitHub.
+This script fetches and unpacks the SDL2 library from the [SDL releases on GitHub](https://github.com/libsdl-org/SDL/releases).

 ```PowerShell
 py fetch_libraries.py